openbikesensor/portal/README.md

 not try to import `planet.osm.pbf`.

 You can run the process multiple times, with the same or different area files, to import or update the data.
-You can also truncate the `road` table before importing if you want to remove outdated road information.
+However, for this to work, the actual [command line arguments](https://osm2pgsql.org/doc/manual.html#running-osm2pgsql) are a bit different each time, including when first importing, and the disk space required is much higher.

 Refer to the documentation of `osm2pgsql` for assistance.
 We are using "flex mode", the provided script `api/roads_import.lua` describes the transformations